somnambulist-tech/web-api-skeleton/readme.md

 is where any API or web controllers live, console commands, etc. ViewModels would live in this part of the system.

-Each major output type should be kept segregated in it's own namespace to avoid polluting e.g. the web responses with API responses.
+Each major output type should be kept segregated in its own namespace to avoid polluting e.g. the web responses with API responses.

 By default `Api` and `Console` are provided and are mapped as services already in the `services.yaml` file.